Aosana/Brii/README.md

 **Wabbajack could not find my game folder**:

-Wabbajack will not work with a pirated version of the game.
+Wabbajack will not work with a non-English, GOG, or pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

 ### Pagefile In The Prevention Of Memory Crashes